Stormsidee/AlertsApp/Readme.md

 This app was created for gamemode Save The World in Fortnite.

-I practice Xamarin.Forms and just created app for my friend.
+I practice Xamarin.Forms and created an app for my friend.